-If we fail to achieve the expected financial and operational benefits of our recent reduction in force, our business and financial results may be harmed.
+If we fail to achieve the expected financial and operational benefits of our recent reductions in force, our business and financial results may be harmed.

-In March 2022, we implemented a reduction in force, of approximately 25%, designed to reduce our operating expenses, preserve cash and align our remaining resources to focus on, among other things, developing internal manufacturing expertise to support the commercial launch of the Talis One system.
-We anticipate that we will incur approximately \$1.0 million of expenses related to the reduction in force, substantially all of which will consist of one-time charges related to the staff reduction, including cash expenditures and other costs.
-Substantially all of the committed actions under the reduction in force were completed by the end of March 2022.
+In August 2022, in connection with our refocus on the women's health and STI markets, we implemented a reduction in force, of approximately 35% of our employees, designed to align our remaining resources to focus on (i) developing women's health and STI assays on the Talis One system, (ii) our internal manufacturing expertise to support the commercial launch of the Talis One system and (iii) reducing costs and preserving cash to extend our runway to commercialize our women's health and STI assays.
+We believe these changes will preserve capital and help ensure that we are appropriately resourced to advance our pipeline of women's health and STI assays on the Talis One system.
+We anticipate that we will incur approximately \$1.5 million of expenses related to the reduction in force, substantially all of which will consist of one-time charges related to the staff reduction, including cash expenditures and other costs.
+Substantially all of the committed actions under the reduction in force will be completed by the end of September 2022.
 The estimates of the expenses we expect to incur, including any estimates of annualized savings going forward, are subject to a number of assumptions, risks and uncertainties, and actual results may differ from our estimates.
 We may also incur additional costs not currently contemplated due to events that may occur as a result of, or that are associated with, the reduction in force.